 - Don’t change the slug after publishing the post (unless you absolutely have to) as this will result in lost traffic.

-Publish Your Post (or Page)
+Publish Your Post

 Here are some tips for creating strong blog content that your audience will love: